brandonrobertz/artificial_seinfeld/README.md

 With new episodes of Seinfeld extremely unlikely, how can we combat the prospect of watching syndicated episodes for the rest of our lives?
 Sit quietly, watching all 180 episodes 'til death?
 I think not.
-If Seinfeld won't make new episodes, we'll have to do it ourselves -- with the help of some AI, of course.
+If Seinfeld won't make new episodes, we'll have to do it ourselves -- but we'll definitely need some AI to do the actual writing.
+Nobody wants to do that much work.

 This repository is an exploration of this idea and contains some tools to: